 When being reimbursed from your HSA for eligible medical expenses, you do not pay tax on the withdrawal.
 You must pay income taxes plus an additional tax of 20 percent on any HSA amount used for non-eligible medical expenses, unless you’re disabled, age 65 or older or die during the year.
 If you become disabled or reach age 65, withdrawals can be made for non-medical reasons without penalty, but amounts must be reported as taxable income.
 If withdrawals for the year are less than or equal to the eligible medical expenses that were paid, there are no tax requirements on those withdrawals.

-You will receive the following IRS forms from Further:
+You will receive the following IRS forms from Further as your Combined HSA Tax Statement:

 Health savings accounts offer deductions on federal income tax for any deposits made to the account.
 Most states also offer the same deductions on state income taxes.
 However, since HSAs were set up as a federal program, the individual states can choose to comply with the federal guidelines concerning tax treatment of HSAs, or establish their own rules.
 At the time this guide was prepared, the states of California, and New Jersey did not allow an HSA tax credit for state income taxes.
 New Hampshire and Tennessee tax HSA earnings (interest and dividends).
 Be sure to check with your tax advisor to determine your state’s current status and guidance in preparing your tax returns.